 It has been always a very popular neighbourhood for locals.
 But let’s face that has become worldwide popular because of Julia Roberts and Hugh Grant’s film.
 Then, this neighbourhood became even trendier and fulfilled with world-famous restaurants, events and theatres.

-In addition, every August Bank Holiday millions of people celebrate Europe’s biggest street festival, the Notting Hill Carnival, which has a Caribbean festival theme, bringing a welcome splash of colour to west London.
+In addition, every August Bank Holiday millions of people celebrate Europe’s biggest street festival, the Notting Hill Carnival.
+It has a Caribbean festival theme, bringing a welcome splash of colour to west London.

-Notting Hill Gate is the main Tube station in the area and is served by the Central line, the District line and the Circle line.
+Notting Hill Gate is the main Tube station in the area.
+It is served by the Central line, the District line and the Circle line.

-The extended area now known as Holland Park that includes an awesome forest and nice wildlife was once the grounds of Cope Castle, a large Jacobean mansion constructed during the early 17th century by Sir Walter Cope.
+The extended area now known as Holland Park.
+That includes an awesome forest and nice wildlife was once the grounds of Cope Castle, a large Jacobean mansion constructed during the early 17th century by Sir Walter Cope.
 Later, the castle was renamed as Holland House after its second owner the Earl of Holland.
-Throughout the 19th century, many politicians and intellectuals like Lord Byron started meeting at Holland House to discuss politics, and it soon became known as a “hub of political and literary activity”.
+Throughout the 19th century, many politicians and intellectuals like Lord Byron started meeting at Holland House to discuss politics.
+It soon became known as a “hub of political and literary activity”.

 In 1992, a luxurious Japanese-style garden was installed near the centre of the park.
 During the summer months, the Holland Park Theatre is erected at the centre of the park to host some amazing opera performances in the great outdoors.
 Entry is free and it is a perfect place to spend a calm sunny morning strolling or reading.

 Hyde Park is the largest park in central London.
-It is the city’s most important green lung and where many tourists and residents come to relax and enjoy a bit of fresh air and urban nature.
-Hyde Park is also considered the oldest park in the city, and since it opened it has housed duals, protests, and concerts.
+It is the city’s most important green lung.
+To where many tourists and residents come to relax and enjoy a bit of fresh air and urban nature.
+Hyde Park is also considered the oldest park in the city.
+Since it opened it has housed duals, protests, and concerts.

-Kew Gardens are located next to the huge and well-known Richmond Park, covering 300 acres and boasting more than 60,000 different types of live plants and more than 7 million preserved plant specimens.
+Kew Gardens are located next to the huge and well-known Richmond Park.
+It is covering 300 acres and boasting more than 60,000 different types of live plants.
+And more than 7 million preserved plant specimens.